almibe/ligature-rs/README.md

 * Support the N-Triples (http://www.w3.org/TR/n-triples/) and Turtle (https://www.w3.org/TR/turtle/) specifications
 * Have an immutable object model that represents concepts from RDF
 * Have a single runtime dependency on the latest version of Kotlin (Stinkpot is implemented in Kotlin)
-* Have extensive example based tests written in Spock
+* Have extensive example based tests written in TestNG
 * Support OSGi
 * Excrete a foul-smelling musk from the underside of the carapace when provoked